← All Articles

 Verify speakers can discuss specific automotive standards.
 ISO 26262 for functional safety isn't just a checkbox; it fundamentally shapes how AI systems get designed for vehicles.
 Speakers should explain how they've navigated ASIL-D certification for safety-critical systems or adapted machine learning models to meet deterministic behavior requirements.

 Check their understanding of automotive development cycles.
-A speaker who suggests "failing fast" or "minimum viable products" hasn't grasped that a recall can cost $500 million and destroy brand reputation.
+A speaker who suggests "failing fast" or "minimum viable products" hasn't grasped that a recall can cost hundreds of millions of dollars and destroy brand reputation.
 The best speakers understand why automotive companies spend 18-24 months validating systems that tech companies would deploy in 3 months.

 Audience Alignment: